A Celtic Pilgrimage

 You can expect a mix of weather: blue skies, clouds, calm, wind, rain, and heat.
 The only thing that is common is that the weather changes.
 We will check the forecast leading up to our travels.
 The days are long in the summer, with the sun setting after 9 pm.

-16. How will the lunches will work?
+16. How will the lunches work?